d-g-ivanov/SnakeX2-app/README.md

 # SnakeX2-app

-Simple mobile snake game app for 2 players on the same the same device.
+Simple mobile snake game app for 2 players on the same device.

 These are the WebView files and you will require Phonegap/Cordova to create the actual app package for the device of your choice.
 For instructions on that, please check Phonegap/Cordova.